xStarbound/xStarbound/doc/lua/world.md

 #### `String` world.entityUniqueId(`EntityId` entityId)

-Returns the unique id of the specified entity, or `nil` if the entity does not have a unique id.
+Returns the unique ID of the specified entity, or `nil` if the entity does not have a unique ID.
+Will return a vanity UUID if the entity uses such.

 ---